Accessibility Services

 eResources

-Off-Campus Access to eResources: Many of UF Libraries’ resources and services are available electronically for UF students, faculty, and staff, including journals, databases, and other electronic material.
-The Off-Campus Access page outlines procedures for access in two ways:
+Many of UF Libraries’ resources and services are available electronically for UF students, faculty, and staff, including journals, databases, research guides and other electronic materials.

+The Off-Campus Access page outlines procedures for access.
 Contact the UFIT Help Desk for help with Off-Campus Access at 352-392-HELP

 HathiTrust: HathiTrust at UF connects to HathiTrust, an online collection of millions of books that are digitized by libraries around the world through partnerships between academic and research institutions.
-More than a quarter of these materials are in the public domain and free online, and the University of Florida also makes enhanced access to available to students who are registered with the UF Disability Resource Center (DRC).
+More than a quarter of these materials are in the public domain and free online, and the University of Florida also makes enhanced access available to students who are registered with the UF Disability Resource Center (DRC).

-Physical In Library Materials
+Physical Materials

 Proxy Borrowing